geohacker/toll-plazas-india/README.md

 ## Auto fetching
-The repo uses Github Actions to update the data everyday.
-A new directory is created inside the data folder for each day.
+The repo uses Github Actions to update the data every month.
+A new directory is created inside the data folder for each month/day.
 This does not do any diffing.

 ## Scripts
 To update the dataset: